corda/corda-solana-toolkit/samples/stockpaydividend-solana-bridge/README.md

 >On shareholder node, execute <br>`start GetStockBalance symbol: TEST`

 ##### 3. Bridge To Solana - Stock Issuer
-Shareholder transfers some stock tokens to the Bridging Authority.
+Shareholder transfers some stock tokens to the Bridge Authority.
->On company WayneCo's node, execute <br>`start MoveStock symbol: TEST, quantity: 60, recipient: "Bridging Authority"`
+>On company WayneCo's node, execute <br>`start MoveStock symbol: TEST, quantity: 60, recipient: "Bridge Authority"`

-Now at the Bridging Authority's terminal, we can see that it received 100 stock tokens:
+Now at the Bridge Authority's terminal, we can see that it received 100 stock tokens:
->On Bridging Authority node, execute <br>`start GetStockBalance symbol: TEST`
+>On Bridge Authority node, execute <br>`start GetStockBalance symbol: TEST`

-Bridging Authority does not perform asset bridging to Solana yet.
+Bridge Authority does not perform asset bridging to Solana yet.